Lebanon

 Our Work in Lebanon

 Since July 2013, JRS Lebanon provides support to refugee families in Bourj Hammoud through home visits, accompaniment, the distribution of emergency aid, and other social services.
 The JRS Frans Van Der Lugt Centre provides formal and informal education to refugee children, youth, and adults.
-JRS Lebanon also runs several schools providing formal education to refugee children, as well as women’s centers in Bar Elias and Baalbeck.
+JRS Lebanon also runs several schools providing formal education to refugee children, as well as women’s centres in Bar Elias and Baalbeck.

 See Our Work